New Year, Old-Fashioned Applesauce

 1 tsp cinnamon and/or cinnamon stick

-add 1/2 cup sugar if using tarty apples such as the Granny Smith
+½ cup sugar (if using tarty apples such as Granny Smith)

--in a ppt bring water to a boil
+• In a pot, bring water to a boil

--stays fresh for a week although won’t last long.
-It’s that good!
+• Stays fresh for a week, although it won’t last that long – it’s too good!

-Applesauce batch has peel, tarty Granny Smith calls for a sprinkle of sugar, added lemon rind and cinnamon - simple and profound
+The batch calls for a sprinkle of sugar, cinnamon, and added lemon rind – simple and profound

-voila - applesauce ready to enjoy with a cinnamon stick in the center for a beautiful fall presentation
+Voilà!
+Ready to enjoy, with a cinnamon stick in the center for beautiful fall presentation

-Genia’s Spoon Me Tips: If you are using Granny Smith apples you might want to add sugar as the Granny Smith apples are tarty and a little sweetness will be needed and appreciated.
-Sweet apples such as macintosh apples (my favorite) are sweet enough - no need to add sugar.
+If you are using Granny Smith apples, you might want to add sugar as they are more tarty, and a little sweetness will be appreciated.
+Sweeter apples such as McIntosh apples (my favorite) are sweet enough – no need to add sugar.

 A food mill is a great kitchen gadget.
-My mother used a food mill for applesauce (great memories growing up) and it was perfect.
-Manual pureeing at its finest!
-Old fashioned, indeed!
-Vintage in the kitchen!
+My mother used one to make applesauce growing up and it was perfect.
+Manual puréeing at its finest – old fashioned, indeed!

-Wishing you all a sweet new year, sweet apples, sweet love, sweet life!
-XO Genia
+Wishing you all a sweet new year, sweet apples, and sweet life!

 Previous